Skolt Sámi: Stress

 The first syllable of any word is always the primary stressed syllable in Skolt Sámi as Skolt is a fixed-stress language.
 In words with two or more syllables, the final syllable is quite lightly stressed (tertiary stress) and the remaining syllable, if any, are stressed more heavily than the final syllable, but less than the first syllable (secondary stress).

 Using the abessive and the comitative singular in a word appears to disrupt this system, however, in words of more than one syllable.
 The suffix, as can be expected, has tertiary stress, but the penultimate syllable also has tertiary stress, even though it would be expected to have secondary stress.

 Zero stress can be said to be a feature of conjunctions, postpositions, particles and monosyllabic pronouns.

 Morphophonology

 As in other Sámi and Finnic languages, Skolt Sámi has a system of consonant gradation.
 In its origins, consonants occurring in the middle of words would change depending on the number and type of consonants occurring in the end of the syllable (e.g. C_{x}V in open syllables, C_{y}VC in syllables closed by one consonant, C_{z}VCC in syllables closed by two consonants).
-As the language continued to undergo various sound changes, some of the phonetic motivation for those changes have become obscure.
+As the language continued to undergo various sound changes, some of the phonetic motivation for those changes has become obscure.